Home Documents Documented Cars Other Cars Period Articles Factory Ads "P" code cars Trivia

 on the driver's side.

-There are two differences between the Ford and Mercury 406/427 engines - valve covers and 1963 harmonic balancers.
+The difference between the Ford and Mercury 406/427 engines is the valve covers.

 The Mercury 406 valve covers did not use an identifying CID sticker like the Fords did.